score-framework/py.doc/docs/tutorial/initialization.rst

     The SCORE Initialization process in a nutshell

 Since your SCORE application is also a SCORE module, it is expected to initialize just like all other modules.
-The only requirement for this that your module provides a function called ``init``:
+The only requirement for this is that your module provides a function called ``init``:

 - This function must accept a dictionary as its first argument, containing your module's configuration (this is the so-called :term:`confdict`).
 The